KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 ### Anomaly Detection

-Since clustering algorithms did not perform well for failure classification, due to the type of dataset we had, we turned to anomaly detection.
+Since clustering algorithms did not perform well for failure classification, we turned to anomaly detection given the nature of the dataset.
 We used the Isolation Forest anomaly detection algorithm.
 However, since this technique also relies on having distinct features for the failed data, which is not true for our dataset, even the tuned models could not accurately identify the failed drives.
+Results of this algorithm are detailed in Table 6.

 ##### Table 6 : Isolation Forest Results
 <table class="tg">